 Description - We at IncStores are proud to introduce our new Premium Soft Wood Tiles.
-Our new foam backed tiles offer the same modern and attractive appearance, but offer much more durability being more scratch-resistant and can withstand more abuse.
-These high quality tiles are still easy to install, low cost, light weight, and water resistant which means they can be installed in a variety of situations.
+Our new foam-backed tiles offer the same modern and attractive appearance, but offer much more durability being more scratch-resistant and can withstand more abuse.
+These high-quality tiles are still easy to install, low- cost, lightweight, and water-resistant, which means they can be installed in various situations.
 These foam flooring tiles also help to reduce sound transmission and help to keep users insulated from cold subfloors below.
-Each tile comes with two removable edge pieces attached which allows you to turn any tile into a corner, border, or center tile; and just like our standard soft wood tiles, our new soft wood tiles are 100% allergen free and latex free.
+Each tile comes with two removable edge pieces attached, which allows you to turn any tile into a corner, border, or center tile; and just like our standard soft wood tiles, our new soft wood tiles are 100% allergen-free and latex-free.

 Material – Soft wood tiles are constructed of closed cell high density foam that helps ensure they are water resistant, odor free, light weight yet durable and insulating.

 Weight – Our 3/8" tile weighs approximately .625 Lbs.
 Our 5/8" tile weighs approximately 1.88 Lbs.

-Recommended Uses – Soft wood tiles have been used successfully as basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, conventions, or any other location where an elegant yet cushioning flooring surface would be useful.
+Recommended Uses – Soft wood tiles are popular for basement flooring, trade show flooring, exhibit flooring, retail display flooring, living areas, and for conventions.
+Anywhere you are looking for an elegant yet cushioning surface, Soft Wood tiles can work well.

 Installation of interlocking tiles is very simple and typically done by the consumer.
 Typical installation of these tiles is as follows: